 The Garden of Iris in Florence

-The Garden of Iris is a green area close to the beautiful Piazzale Michelangelo (Michelangelo Square), the panoramic terrace overlooking Florence.
+The Garden of Iris in Florence is next to the beautiful Piazzale Michelangelo (Michelangelo Square), the panoramic terrace overlooking Florence.

 The garden was born in 1954 with the purpose of hosting an international prize of the best selection of iris.
 Florence was chosen because of her relation with this flower, since it is the arm and the emblem of the city.
 It’s commonly said that the flower of Florence is a lily but it’s a mistake: it’s not a lily (giglio) but an iris (iris or giaggiolo).

-In spite of the efforts and the experiments, the Society of Iris hasn’t obtained the red colour yet.
-Every year the iris flowers taking part in the competition are awarded for beauty, resistance, and, obviously, colour.
+In spite of the efforts and the experiments, the Society of Iris hasn’t obtained the red nuance yet.
+Every year the iris flowers taking part in the competition are awarded for beauty, resistance, and, obviously, nuance.

 In the garden there are all the varieties of iris.
 Near the winner of every year, there are also the awarded flowers since the fist edition in 1957.

-The Garden of Iris is open just one month every year, in the period of the bloomings, from the end of April until the end of May.
+The Garden of Iris is open just one month every year, in the period of the flowering, from the end of April until the end of May.

 More info: http://www.irisfirenze.it